microsoft/powerapps-tools/Apps/release-planner/overview.md

 -   Public preview date must be less than GA date

 These rules are processed by msft_releaseplan.js script.
-The script is available under Web Resources tab in Solution window.
+The script is available under the "Web Resources" tab in the solution window.
 All triggered functions are associated with corresponding events which can be changed in form editor (Solution \> Entities \> Release Plan \> Forms \> Reviewer/Contributor form \> Form Properties):